mattcone/static-guide/content/chapter-5-creating-a-static-website-using-hugo.md

       logoHomeLink = "/"
 ```

-Save the changes to the `config.toml` file.
+Save the changes to the `hugo.toml` file.
 We've finished installing and configuring the theme.
 Now we can see what it looks like!

 ## Previewing the Website